Simplyalex99/EECSCalculator/README.md

 - Download the folder degreeProgressReport with its files.
 Click on "Code" button to download ZIP file.

-- In the browser go to extensions or in the tool bar click on "Window" then "Extensions" then Toggle "Developer mode" to on
+-  In the tool bar click on "Window" then "Extensions" then Toggle "Developer mode" to on
 ![](https://github.com/Simplyalex99/EECSCalculator/blob/master/steps/step2.png)